mjhea0/mjhea0.github.com/source/_posts/2016-03-13-designing-a-restful-api-with-node-and-postgres.markdown

 We now have a basic RESTful API built with Node, Express, and pg-promise.
 Be sure to comment below if you have any questions.

 Grab the code from the [repo](https://github.com/mjhea0/node-postgres-promises).

+> **NOTE**: Check out [pg-promise-demo](https://github.com/vitaly-t/pg-promise-demo) for a more comprehensive example of setting up your database layer.